 Slido Ideas flips that dynamic.
 Everyone submits ideas at once, so you capture input before it gets filtered by the conversation.
 Then the best ideas rise to the top through likes and emojis so what wins is what resonates, not who spoke first.

 Once ideas are in, AI categorization helps you turn them into a clear set of themes you can build your plan around.
-From feedback to roadmap – without the sticky-note mess.
+From feedback to roadmap – without the sticky-note chaos.

 Try this flow in your next kick-off meeting: